Mateo Kovačić: Chelsea

+2018–2020

-On 8 August 2018, Kovačić joined Chelsea on a one-year loan.
+On 8 August 2018, Kovačić joined Premier League club Chelsea on loan for the 2018–19 season.
 He made his debut in a 3–2 home win against Arsenal on 18 August, appearing as a second-half substitute.
-On 29 May 2019, he was named a starter for 2019 UEFA Europa League Final in Baku, playing until 78th minute when he was substituted off for Ross Barkley, as Chelsea defeated Arsenal 4–1.
+On 29 May 2019, he started in the 2019 Europa League final in Baku, playing until 78th minute when he was substituted off for Ross Barkley, as Chelsea beat Arsenal 4–1.

-On 1 July, Kovačić completed a permanent transfer to Chelsea, signing a five-year contract.
-After an underwhelming season under Maurizio Sarri, he turned into one of the most important Chelsea players under new coach Frank Lampard.
-Kovačić scored his first goal for Chelsea on 27 November, in a 2–2 Champions League draw against Valencia at Mestalla Stadium.
-On 7 December, he scored his first Premier League goal in a 1–3 away loss to Everton.
-In the 2020 FA Cup Final on 1 August 2020, he was controversially sent off for a rather soft challenge on Granit Xhaka, as Chelsea lost 2–1 to Arsenal.
+On 1 July 2019, Kovačić completed a permanent transfer to Chelsea, signing a five-year contract.
+After an underwhelming season under Maurizio Sarri, Kovačić turned into one of the most important Chelsea players under new manager Frank Lampard.
+Kovačić scored his first goal for Chelsea on 27 November, in a 2–2 away draw against Valencia in the 2019–20 Champions League.
+On 7 December, he scored his first Premier League goal in a 3–1 away loss to Everton.
+In the 2020 FA Cup final on 1 August 2020, he was sent off for a challenge on Granit Xhaka, as Chelsea lost 2–1 to Arsenal.
 On 25 August, he was named the Chelsea Player of the Year.

-On 23 September 2020, Kovačić marked his 100th appearance for the club against Barnsley in the third round of the EFL Cup as Chelsea won 6–0 at home.
-After a rougher start of the season, Kovačić regained form from the previous season following the appointment of new manager Thomas Tuchel.
-Ahead of the second leg of the Champions League quarter-final against Porto, Kovačić sustained a tendon injury and was forced to miss the semi-final tie against his former club Real Madrid, which Chelsea won 3–1 on aggregate.
-Despite previously winning three Champions Leagues, on 29 May 2021, Kovačić played in a Champions League Final for the first time in his career, coming on for Mason Mount in the 80th minute, as Chelsea defeated Manchester City 1–0.
+On 23 September 2020, Kovačić marked his 100th appearance for the club against Barnsley in the third round of the 2020–21 EFL Cup as Chelsea won 6–0 at home.
+After a difficult start of the season, Kovačić regained form from the previous season following the appointment of new manager Thomas Tuchel.
+Ahead of the second leg of the 2020–21 Champions League quarter-finals against Porto, Kovačić sustained a tendon injury and was forced to miss the semi-final tie against his former club Real Madrid, which Chelsea won 3–1 on aggregate.
+Despite previously winning three Champions Leagues, on 29 May 2021, Kovačić played in a Champions League final for the first time in his career, coming on for Mason Mount in the 80th minute, as Chelsea beat Manchester City 1–0.